-9. The relief valve is installed at the factory.
-A pipe discharge line should be installed to discharge 6" above the drain in the event of pressure relief.
+10. The relief valve and temperature and pressure gauge are included in the accessory kit.
+A discharge line should be installed 6" above the drain in the event of a pressure relief.
 The pipe size must be the same size as the relief valve outlet.
 NEVER BLOCK THE OUTLET OF THE SAFETY RELIEF VALVE.